 Students are involved in many of these processes.
-The emphasis here is upon the informed student voice - engaging with students as academic citizens to ensure they have
+The emphasis here is upon the informed student voice - engaging with students as academic citizens to ensure they have opportunities to take an active part in shaping their own learning.

-A more detailed overview of the University's Quality Management framework is set out in this summary document: http://www.bath.ac.uk/quality/documents/approach-to-quality-management.pdf
+A more detailed overview of the University's Quality Management Framework is set out in a summary document.

-The University's management of its academic standards and quality is subject to external institutional review by the Quality Assurance Agency on a six year cycle.
-In its 2013 Institutional Review, the QAA confirmed that the University met its expectations for the management of standards, the quality of learning opportunities, the enhancement of learning opportunities.
+The University's management of its academic standards and quality is monitored and reviewed by the Higher Education Funding Council for England (HEFCE) under the Revised Operating Model for Quality Assessment (ROMQA).
+The last Institutional Review conducted by the QAA in 2013 confirmed that the University met its expectations for the management of standards, the quality of learning opportunities, and the enhancement of learning opportunities.
 The University was commended on its provision of information.